 Arrow’s definition covers General Equilibrium Theory, Marshallian partial analysis, Behavioral Economics, DSGE, Agent-Based Models, and verbalized/common sense/ad hoc/special purpose models.

 The common denominator of these approaches is that they take individual/social behavior as a starting point and then try to explain the behavior of the economy as a whole.
 The methodological defect of the microfoundations approach is that NO way leads from the explanation of Human Nature/motives/behavior/action to the explanation of how the economic system works.
-Economics does not conform to Aristotle’s general definition of science “When the premises are certain, true, and primary, and the conclusion formally follows from them, this is demonstration, and produces scientific knowledge of a thing.”
+This is known as the Fallacy of Composition.
+Economics does not conform to Aristotle’s general definition of science: “When the premises are certain, true, and primary, and the conclusion formally follows from them, this is demonstration, and produces scientific knowledge of a thing.”